ssnd/seq-db/docs/cache.md

 For the cleaning purposes, all entries are linked to some generation, which was stored in `Cache.currentGeneration` at the moment of such `entry` becoming valid or last accessed, whichever happens later.
 Entries that are not yet valid don't have generation.
-Each `Cache` instance has independent set of generations, though their creation and cleaning is managed by `Cleaner` object.

 All generation-related operations are performed under `Cache.mu` lock.
 Between locks, all `generation` objects are in one of the three states: